mmarquezs/script.pulsar.dummy/README.md

 Introduction
 ===================
-This is a sample dummy provider for Pulsar.
+This is a NEWPCT provider for Pulsar.

 **PLEASE NOTE THAT THIS IS SUBJECT TO CHANGE QUITE HEAVILY**

-When Pulsar wants to find a stream for a media, it will call all the providers installed on the locally running XBMC instance.

-To be recognized as a Pulsar provider, the addon's name has to start with `script.pulsar.`.

-Pulsar will round up all the matching addons and call them using `XBMC.RunAddon()`.
+This a WorkInProgres provider and it's not finished.

 Payload